Expats will need to get their paperwork in order and make sure they have the right visa for Germany before relocating.

 Residency permits for Germany

-There are three different types of residency permits for non-EU citizens who intend to work in Germany.
-The first is for general employment (arbeit), the second is for professionals with specialist skills and the third is for self-employed foreigners.
+There are several different types of residency permits for non-EU citizens who intend to work in Germany.
+There are residence permits for general employment (Arbeit), professionals with specialist skills, self-employed foreigners, highly skilled with qualifications in specified sectors (EU Blue Card) and IT professionals.
 In most cases, it's essential that non-EU expats have their residency permits approved before they arrive.

 Expats will either be granted a limited or an unlimited residency permit once their application is approved, which will depend on their country of origin and reasons for being in Germany.
 Permits attached to a fixed-term contract are granted for the same length of time as the contract states.